CotAndre/Survival-Analysis-for-US-marriage-dissolution/README.md

 - Making predictions on survival time;
 - Understanding which covariates bring much probability to occuring the event for a sample of individuals;

-In this work, i performed a survival analysis on US couples marriage dissolution, with the aim to understand in which cases there's a high probability to failure (divorce), and to discover which covariates are more correlated to the target variable.
+In this work, i performed a survival analysis on US couples marriage dissolution, with the aim of understanding in which cases there's a high probability to failure (divorce), and to discover which covariates are more correlated to the target variable.

 Data can be found here: https://grodri.github.io/glms/datasets/#divorce